robert-s-hogan/cs50ai/README.md

 An implementation of various search algorithms to navigate through mazes.
 This project showcases algorithms such as Breadth-First Search (BFS), Depth-First Search (DFS), and A* Search, among others.
 Key highlights include:

 - **BFS Maze Solver**: Utilizes the Breadth-First Search algorithm to find the shortest path through mazes.
-- **DFS Maze Solver**: Implements Depth-First Search for maze navigation, demonstrating the differences in pathfinding strategies.
+- **DFS Maze Solver**: Implements Depth-First Search for maze navigation, demonstrating the differences in pathfinding strategies. (coming soon)
-- **A* Maze Solver**: Employs the A* Search algorithm, highlighting its efficiency in finding optimal paths through heuristics.
+- **A* Maze Solver**: Employs the A* Search algorithm, highlighting its efficiency in finding optimal paths through heuristics. (coming soon)

 [Additional projects and descriptions to be added as the course progresses...]